Your Cognitive Architecture as Spiritual Gateway: Mapping the 16 Types to the Dragon’s Path

 By mapping the 16 personality patterns to the Dragon’s framework, you can turn a label into a practice plan.
 Keep what is useful, drop what gets rigid, and track behavior change: clearer boundaries, steadier regulation, and cleaner repair.

-The Four Gateways
+Four Common Gateways

 Jungian psychology divides human processing into four primary functions: Thinking, Feeling, Sensing, and Intuition.

 This is a simplified lens: we’re using dominant tendency + growth edge (your “Golden Shadow”), not a full cognitive-function-stack analysis.
+Think of these as family resemblances, not laws.
+Most people will find themselves in more than one cluster.

 1. The Anchors (Sensing-Dominant)